 A study of clinical sports therapy techniques used in the rehabilitation and reconditioning of athletic injuries.
 3 hours lecture and 2 hours laboratory weekly.
-Laboratory to be taken concurrently with lecture.
 Prerequisites: SES 220, 220L.
 Honors option.

-320 Kinesiology and Lab (4)
+320 Kinesiology (3)

 The study of anatomical and biomechanical principles of human performance and movement science.
 3 hours lecture, 2 hours laboratory weekly.
 Laboratory to be taken concurrently with lecture.
 Prerequisite: BIO 220/230.